-Intervention focusing on peacebuilding and the economic empowerment of women in the communities is an innovative approach and strategy that prevents conflicts from happening and ensures sustainable peace and prosperity at family and community levels.
+Intervention focusing on peacebuilding economic empowerment and the of women in the communities is an innovative approach and strategy that prevents conflicts from happening and ensures sustainable peace and prosperity at family and community levels.

 The conclusion is based on evaluation findings numbered 4, 10, 21, 22 and 23.